+As of December 31

 (in € millions) 2024 2023

 Reservation of ownership clause and mortgage debt 1,336 1,265

 Other debt 212 213

 TOTAL 1,548 1,478

 Sales with retention of title clause (ROT) and mortgage debt are debts secured by aircrafts.
 The mortgage is filed with the national Civil Aviation Authority (the DGAC in France) in order to be publicly available to third parties.
-A mortgage grants to its beneficiary a right to enforce the security (by order of a judge), the sale of the asset and a priority claim on the sale proceeds in line with the amount of the loan, the balance reverting to the other creditors
+A mortgage grants to its beneficiary a right to enforce the security (by order of a judge), the sale of the asset and a priority claim on the sale proceeds in line with the amount of the loan, the balance reverting to the other creditors.
+Besides, to support their investments in new-generation aircraft, Air France and KLM have also entered into financing contracts with specific clauses linked to compliance with environmental criteria, notably the incorporation of SAF and the share of new generation aircraft in the fleet.
+These financings amount for €581 million as of December 31, 2024.

 Other debt mainly corresponds to bank borrowings.
-This also includes €(12) million related to issuance expenses on financial debt.
+This also includes $\notin$ (12) million related to issuance expenses on financial debt.